 That’s not medical misinformation.
 That’s healing.

 About Dr. Cammy Benton, M.D.: Dr. Cammy Benton, M.D., is board certified in Family Medicine, certified in Functional Medicine, and boarded in the American Board of Integrative Holistic Medicine.
-She has been on the board of Physicians for Informed Consent since 2015 and she travels nationally and internationally to support informed consent in medicine.
-The owner of Benton Integrative Medicine (which you can also find on Facebook), Dr. Benton has three daughters and two dogs and loves ballroom dancing.
+In addition, she’s been on the board of Physicians for Informed Consent since 2015.
+Dr. Benton travels nationally and internationally to support informed consent in medicine.
+The owner of Benton Integrative Medicine (which you can also find on Facebook), she has three daughters and two dogs and loves ballroom dancing.

 Published: May 21, 2020